-The year-long One Village Project is a youth-led community service and leadership program that unites local, refugee, and immigrant youth to create a diverse “village” of youth leaders who are committed to supporting each other, serving communities in need, and growing as youth leaders.
-The One Village Project consists of three main components: community service days, youth leadership training and youth talking/support circles.
+The year-long One Village Project is a youth-led community service and leadership program that unites local, refugee, and immigrant youth to create a diverse “Village” of youth leaders who are committed to supporting each other, serving communities in need, and growing as youth leaders.
+The One Village Project consists of 4 main components: community service days, youth leadership training, camping retreats and youth talking/support circles.

 Unite, Serve, Grow.

 This year, we are excited to announce that we have significantly expanded and improved upon our year-long One Village Project.
 Our vision has always been to offer more opportunities for the youth of the One Village Project to support each other, to serve their communities and to grow as leaders.
-With the help of our community, we now have the resources to make this possible.
+With the help of our community and a grant from Glimmer of Hope, we now have the resources to make this possible.

 This year’s One Village Project will include: